otutay/TinyYolov2Classification/README.md

 Pytorch implementation of tiny-yolov2 imagenet 1K results.
 I will share different LR schedule and theirs performance metrics.
 All of the below results ADAM optimizer is used with a Batch size of 210, total epoch num = 40.
 Data augmentation and lr is changed across trials.
-Ryzen 1700x with single gtx 1080 is used in all trials.
+Ryzen 1700x with single gtx 1080,python3.6,pytorch v1 are used in all trials.
 #### Result 1 ####
 - best top5 is around %67.
 For data augmentation only randomCrop,Resize, horizontal flip are applied.
 ![alt text](https://github.com/otutay/TinyYolov2Classification/blob/master/Result/Result1.png)